github-user32/compatible-alert-controller/README.md

 #BPCompatibleAlertController ![Travis CI Build](https://api.travis-ci.org/BayPhillips/compatible-alert-controller.svg)
 iOS 8 included the new UIAlertController which is a much needed upgrade upon the UIAlertView; however, if you're still supporting iOS 7, like most of us are, then you still need to use UIAlertViews.

-`BPCompatibleAlertController` does its best to emulate the UIAlertController implementation while supporting both iOS 7 and 8.
+`BPCompatibleAlertController` does its best to emulate the UIAlertController implementation while supporting iOS 7, 8 and 9.

 ##How to Use##
 Code samples are provided in the demo project, but if you're familiar with the UIAlertController, then you'll find this easy: